adrianspeyer/The-Enthusiast-Coder-License/README.md

 - Help build a community of enthusiast coders

 Remember: EnCL is about making code sharing more accessible and honest for everyone who codes for the love of it.

+## License Flexibility and Derivative Works

+EnCL is intentionally flexible when it comes to derivative works.
+Here's what this means:

+- **Derivative Works**: Others can take EnCL-licensed code and release their modified versions under different licenses
+- **Original Code**: The original portions remain under EnCL, requiring proper attribution
+- **Mixed Licensing**: Projects can contain both EnCL and non-EnCL code
+- **No Share-Alike Requirement**: We don't force others to use EnCL for their modifications

+### Real-World Examples

+1. **The Analytics Dashboard Scenario**
+   - Original: A marketing professional creates a data visualization dashboard under EnCL
+   - Derivative: A software company incorporates it into their product under MIT license
+   - Result: They must credit the original author, but can provide full support for their version

+2. **The Utility Script Evolution**
+   - Original: A business analyst shares a PDF processing script under EnCL
+   - Derivative: A developer expands it into a full-featured library under Apache 2.0
+   - Result: Original code attribution remains, but the library can have professional support

+3. **The API Wrapper Growth**
+   - Original: A hobbyist creates a basic API wrapper under EnCL
+   - Derivative: A startup builds a commercial product around it
+   - Result: They can offer enterprise support while maintaining original attribution

+The key point is that while the original author provides no support under EnCL, derivative work creators can choose to provide any level of support they wish.
+The EnCL restrictions and disclaimers only apply to the original code in its original form.

+This flexibility is intentional because:
+- It encourages innovation and reuse
+- It allows integration with other open source projects
+- It reduces barriers to adoption
+- It focuses on attribution rather than restriction

+## Why EnCL Was Created

+EnCL emerged from several key observations:

+1. **The Reality Gap**
+   - Traditional licenses assume professional development practices
+   - Many coders today are professionals in other fields
+   - Support expectations needed to be more realistic

+2. **The Honesty Principle**
+   - Being upfront about hobby code nature
+   - Setting clear expectations about support
+   - Protecting both creators and users through clarity

+3. **The Support Dilemma**
+   - Hobby coders want to share but can't provide professional support
+   - Users need to understand what they're getting into
+   - Traditional licenses don't address this clearly enough

+4. **Common Scenarios**
+   - Marketing professionals sharing automation scripts
+   - Business analysts sharing data tools
+   - Product managers sharing prototypes
+   - Anyone who codes for fun sharing useful tools

+## Frequently Asked Questions

+**Q: Why create a new license instead of using existing ones?**
+A: While many great licenses exist, none clearly communicate the nature of hobby coding and set appropriate expectations about support and maintenance.

+**Q: Is this an anti-professional license?**
+A: Not at all!
+It's about honesty and setting correct expectations.
+Professional developers can use EnCL too when sharing personal projects.

+**Q: Does this discourage people from using the code?**
+A: It discourages casual dependency without proper consideration, which is actually a feature, not a bug.

+**Q: What if I want to provide support later?**
+A: You can always choose to provide more support than the license requires, or you can release a new version under a different license.

+## The Spirit of Reciprocity

+While EnCL is a permissive license with no strict requirements beyond attribution, it embodies a hope for mutual benefit and community goodwill.
+Here's what we encourage (but don't require):

+1. **Sharing Success**
+   - If your product becomes commercially successful using EnCL code, consider reaching out to the original author
+   - While attribution is required by the license, there are many ways to show appreciation for code that brings value to your project
+   - The open source community thrives on mutual respect and recognition of value created
+   - Success takes many forms, and sharing that success (in whatever way feels appropriate) strengthens the community
+   - Every contribution to open source has value - how you recognize that value is up to you

+2. **Code Improvements**
+   - When you enhance EnCL code, consider sharing those improvements back if feasible
+   - While not all modifications can be shared (due to business restrictions, complexity, or other reasons), sharing what you can helps everyone
+   - Even sharing knowledge about how the code was enhanced can be valuable

+3. **Community Growth**
+   - Success stories encourage other enthusiast coders to share their work
+   - Reciprocity builds a stronger community
+   - Your success might inspire others to share their code

+Remember: These are hopes and aspirations, not requirements.
+EnCL is designed to give you complete freedom in how you use the code, while gently encouraging a spirit of sharing and mutual benefit when possible.

+Think of EnCL as sending your code into the universe with a clear message about its origins and nature, but without controlling its entire future journey.
+While proper attribution must be maintained, projects incorporating EnCL code can offer their own support, maintenance, and guarantees.
+The original EnCL disclaimers only apply to the code in its original form from the original author.

+For example:
+- If a company incorporates your EnCL-licensed utility function into their enterprise software, they can provide full support and warranties for their product
+- If a developer builds a larger library around your EnCL code, they can offer professional maintenance for their enhanced version
+- If a startup uses your EnCL code as a foundation, they can provide SLAs and guarantees for their commercial offering

+The key is that EnCL's "no support" provisions are about the original author's obligations, not restrictions on what others can offer when they build upon or incorporate the code.